byte13/Kubernetes-cluster/roles/cni/README.md

 * CRI-O 1.23 as container runtime

 ## Main steps to execute this Ansible playbook :
-1. Possily adjust variables in role/cni/var/main.yml.
+1. Possibly adjust variables in role/cni/var/main.yml.
    Calico, only has been fully tested, yet.
 But one could select Antrea, Cilium of Weave CNI instead.

 ## Directory structure :